finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial
     Map<String, AdjustHoldingForDateRequest> requestBody = new HashMap(); // Map<String, AdjustHoldingForDateRequest> | The selected set of holdings to adjust to the provided targets for the   transaction portfolio.
     List<String> reconciliationMethods = Arrays.asList(); // List<String> | Optional parameter for specifying a reconciliation method: e.g. FxForward.
     try {
-      BatchAdjustHoldingsResponse result = apiInstance.batchAdjustHoldings(scope, code, successMode, requestBody, reconciliationMethods);
+      BatchAdjustHoldingsResponse result = apiInstance.batchAdjustHoldings(scope, code, successMode, requestBody) .reconciliationMethods(reconciliationMethods)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#batchAdjustHoldings");